mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

   first PSN for each direction in a flow is chosen randomly, and subsequent packets increment the PSN by one.
 The PSN wraps around.

-- Packet Serial Echo (PSE): The highest PSN (wrapping around) seen by the sender in the opposite direction before this packet was sent.
+- Packet Serial Echo (PSE): The most recent PSN seen by the sender in the opposite direction before this packet was sent.

 - Flags byte: eight bits carrying additional flags: